electrode-io/ern-container-publisher-cocoapods-git/README.md

-# Electrode Native CocoaPod Git Container Publisher
+# Electrode Native CocoaPods Git Container Publisher

 [![ci][1]][2]

-This publisher can be used to publish an iOS Electrode Native Container as a [CocoaPod](3) to a remote Git repository.
+This publisher can be used to publish an iOS Electrode Native Container as a [CocoaPods][3] to a remote Git repository.
 The Git repository provider should not matter (GitHub, BitBucket, TFS ...).

-**This publisher expect that the container has been transformed to an XCFramework for distribution** *(one way to achieve this is to run the [xcframework transformer](4) before running this publisher)*.
+**This publisher expects that the container has been transformed to an XCFramework for distribution** *(one way to achieve this is to run the [xcframework transformer][4] before running this publisher)*.

 In future updates of this publisher we may support other packaging formats based on new needs.